 I then suggest, as a replacement for such conditions, that lying requires asserting against one’s best take on the world.
 I consider several alternatives for spelling out how one’s best take on the world is cognitively implemented, and show that, in addition to handling paradigm cases of lying, this alternative can handle a wide range of under-explored cases: cases of unreflective or habitual lying, of narcissistic assertion, and of higher-order narcissistic assertion.

-Talks marked with a “*” are ones selected based on blind review of abstracts/papers.
+Talks marked with a “*” are ones selected based on blind review.

 Belief-Keeping in an epistemic game

 Reasons and Emotions, University of Wollongong, July 2019.

 Mind Research Group.
 Rutgers New Brunswick, November 2018.